 You can stack filters for different fields on top of each other to get to the exact cut of data that you want.
 For example, stacking Gender => Female and Department => Engineering will show responses from all the women in the engineering department.

-Within one field, selecting multiple options (like selecting both Engineering and Design from the Department field) will show people who are in Engineering OR Design.
+Within one field, selecting multiple options (like selecting both R&D and Marketing from the Department field) will show people who are in R&D OR Marketing.